 Is Legal Representation Required?

-The short answer to this is no, applying can be done by yourself as an individual.
+The short answer to this is no, applying for probate can be done by yourself as an individual.
 However it is recommended that you seek legal assistance in the following circumstances: